 The Single Biggest Problem With Content CurationOctober 3, 2020

 A lot of people ask me how we came up with the idea for Sniply.
 It all started with a simple observation as I was curating content.
 First, what is content curation, and why is it important?
 For those unfamiliar, content curation is the act of sharing great content, thus providing value for your fans and followers, and it has become an integral part of social media marketing.
 Without a content curation report however, it’s tough for social media marketers to show ROI and justify its value internally.
 That’s where content curation tools like Sniply come in.

 Content curation should be part of every social media plan.
 Many experts suggest that at least 50% of everything you publish on social media should be content from others.
 Not to mention, content creation can be costly and therefore many companies start with content curation as their only social media strategy.
 With the right tools and reports, better content curation is possible for any social media marketer.

 Once upon a time, I was working on social media marketing at another startup.
 We, like everyone else, relied on content curation as one of our core strategies.
-It took a lot of time everyday, going through heaps of content and struggling to find the right things to share.
+It took a lot of time everyday, going through heaps of content and struggling to find the right content to share.
 At some point, I began to question whether content curation was worth my time.
 The scary thing was… I had no idea.
 I intrinsically felt like it was important work, yet I had no evidence or reasons to prove our social media content curation was actually working.
 This was when I realized the big problem with social content curation:

 Content curation offers no measurable return on investment without a report on results